-What is the DAO Layer?
+What is a DAO Layer?

 Data Access Object ( DAO ) is a design pattern applied in software design that allows to decouple the data persistence logic of an application with the business logic of an application.
 It can be considered a middleware between the application and the database that offers a clean interface to operate the database such as create, read, update and delete).